cloudnative-pg/cloudnative-pg/docs/src/security.md

   validate them before starting the restore process.

 `nodes`
-: The operator needs to get the labels for Affinity and AntiAffinity, so it can decide in which nodes a pod can be scheduled preventing the replicas to be in the same node, specially if nodes are in different availability zones.
-This permission is also used to determine if a node is schedule or not, avoiding the creation of pods that cannot be created at all and/or trigger a switch over if the primary lives in a unscheduled node.
+: The operator needs to get the labels for Affinity and AntiAffinity so it can decide in which nodes a pod can be scheduled.
+This is useful, for example, to prevent the replicas from being scheduled in the same node - especially important if nodes are in different availability zones.
+This permission is also used to determine whether a node is scheduled, preventing the creation of pods on unscheduled nodes,  or triggering a switchover if the primary lives in an unscheduled node.

 To see all the permissions required by the operator, you can run `kubectl describe clusterrole cnpg-manager`.